dipdowel/graph1_wasm_demo/web-files/docs/content000.md

 - Not a 3D graphics library, but if you don't mind software rendering and are good with 3D geometry, you can do 3D graphics.

 ### WebAssembly / WASM
-Graph1 is not a [WebAssembly](https://webassembly.org/)-specific library, but it can be easily used to target WebAssembly.
-The demos on this site were compiled into WASM.<br />
+Graph1 allows targeting [WebAssembly](https://webassembly.org/), that's how the animations on this website were made.<br />
 For WebAssembly-first development I could recommend [AssemblyScript](https://www.assemblyscript.org/), especially if you are a web developer.